 At the bottom of the legend is a small text-entry field as well as Search and Reset buttons.
 Type part of a word or name in the box and click the Search button, and the legend's entries are reduced to only those that match your text.
 Note that the search is performed only on the entries for the current map, not all the entries in the database.
 While not so useful for instances with only a few entries like Ragefire Chasm, the search comes in handy when there are a ton of entries, like for Blackrock Depths or the AtlasMajorCities plug-in.
 If you want to get the whole list back, just click Reset.

-Atlas also includes maps of scenarios, battlegrounds, dungeon locations, flight points, and outdoor raid bosses.
+Atlas also includes maps of class order halls, scenarios, battlegrounds, dungeon locations, transportations, and outdoor raid bosses.

 Any previous versions of Atlas including Atlas' built-in plugins must be deleted prior to installation.